Coded Caching with Shared Caches and Private Caches: Introduction

 The remainder of the paper is organized as follows: Section~\ref{sec:setting} presents the network model and the problem setting.
 Section~\ref{sec:results} describes the coded caching scheme for the case when the server is not aware of the user-to-helper cache association prior to the placement.
-In Section~\ref{sec:setting2}, the other setting is considered, and we present two schemes for the same.
-The performance analyses of the proposed schemes are given in Section~\ref{sec:analyses}.
+In Section~\ref{sec:setting2}, the other setting is considered, and the corresponding schemes are described.
+The numerical comparisons of the proposed schemes are given in Section~\ref{sec:analyses}.
 Section~\ref{sec:lb} presents a cut-set based lower bound for the network model, and lastly, in Section~\ref{sec:concl}, the results are summarized.